-Two common positions in the veterinary field are those of veterinarian and veterinary technician.
-Veterinarians are animal doctors who take care of all types of animals, from house pets to large animals to exotic species.
+Two common positions in the veterinary field are veterinarian and veterinary technician.
+Veterinarians are animal doctors who treat all types of animals, from house pets to large animals to exotic species.
 Veterinary technicians assist veterinarians.
 Educational requirements for a veterinarian usually include both an undergraduate and graduate degree related to animal science, while a technician's requirements include only an associate's degree.

 Source: *U.S. Bureau of Labor Statistics

 For those interested in the veterinary sciences, the opportunity to assist sick or injured animals is often the main draw.
 The veterinary careers available all require differing amounts of formal education.
 While an associate's degree will suffice for a vet technician, a proper veterinarian must earn a doctorate, just like a doctor specializing in humans would.